sarahhodne-abandoned/defender/README.md

 A document contains content to be analyzed by Defensio, or that has been analyzed.

+Before starting to use Defender, you need to retrieve an API key from [Defensio][4].
+After getting an API key, you need to let Defender know what it is by doing something like this somewhere in your code (before doing anything like saving documents):

+    Defender.api_key = 'my-api-key'

 Submitting documents to Defensio is really easy.
 Here's a barebones
 example: